 You can replace the water with chicken stock and omit the chicken cubes.
 I am sure it will be tastier.
 I haven’t tried but I can imagine it. 😀

 As I’ve mentioned earlier, there’s another way to do it.
-Before #1, have your pot ready with rice and water, heat it up with a high heat and boil until rice are soft, 30-45 minutes.
+Before #1, have your pot ready with rice and water, heat it up to a high heat and boil until rice are soft, 30-45 minutes.
 While your rice is cooking, you can do the slicing stuff and do the sautéing after.
 So, let’s do #1 to #4.
 By the time you’re doing the #4, your rice may be ready by now.
-Add in the cooked rice (of course, you don’t have to wait for another 30-45 minutes because your rice are already cooked) and proceed to #5 to #7.
+Add in the cooked rice (of course, you don’t have to wait for another 30-45 minutes because your rice is already cooked) and proceed to #5 to #7.